scottdillon1/Virtual_SCP_Academy/EnterpriseMessaging&CPI/Part 1 - SCP Setup for Enterprise Messaging.md

 The goal of this exercise is to trigger a workflow and save the incident to a file when the incident is created.

-Lets look at the landscape for user P004042 to understand how it is setup.
+Lets look at the landscape for user P004842 to understand how it is setup.

 ![Landscape](Part1Images/landscape.png)

 You will notice that:

-* The CAP service has been modified to publish an event ot the enterprise message service.
+* The CAP service has been modified to publish an event to the enterprise message service.
- * It will publish to a topic containing the user ID (i.e. for user sap/vr/A/P004842P004842)
+ * It will publish to the following topic **sap/vr/A/SAFETYINCIDENTCREATED** The first portion **sap/vr/A** is the namespace and what follows is the topic

-* The Service will publish to the following topic **sap/vr/A/***
+So, as part of the exercise you will be creating a queue and you will create the subscription that accepts all messages from all users.
-  * This topic has been configured to accept all messages, as long as it follows the namespace prefix **sap/vr/A/**
+The subscription you will specify will have the following format, **sap/vr/A/**...stay tuned you will see this shortly.

-* There are two queues
+* There are two queues, the first one is the one you will create in the next exercise.
+You will be specifying a topic that uses your username.
   * **sap/vr/A/P004842cpi**
     * This queue will be used by the SCP Integration Service exercise
     * As messages are published to the topic, this queue will be populated.